cakephp/docs/en/development/errors.rst

 The above would use  **src/Template/Layout/my_error.ctp** as the layout for your error pages.

-Each framework layer exception will render specific view templates in debug mode.
-With debug turned off all framework exceptions will choose **error400.ctp** or **error500.ctp** based on their status code.
+Many exceptions raised by CakePHP will render specific view templates in debug mode.
+With debug turned off all exceptions raised by CakePHP will use either **error400.ctp** or **error500.ctp** based on their status code.

 Customize the ErrorController